 What you pay for water provides adequate system maintenance, offsets the rising costs of power and chemicals, and assures a safe, reliable drinking water supply.

 As a customer of the District, you receive a high quality product that meets every federal and state standard for drinking water.
-View the most current report at: 2017 Water Quality Report.
+View the most current report on the Water Quality page.

 Sources and treatment

 Sources of M.U.D. tap water include the Missouri and Platte Rivers and the Dakota sandstone aquifer.
 Water is pumped from intakes and wells maintained by the District.
 We operate three water treatment plants, which provide a reliable water supply and also allow us to take facilities off line as needed for system improvements.
 Our treatment facilities use processes to soften, clarify, filter and disinfect the water to meet drinking water standards.